Well-posedness and stability analysis of a landscape evolution model: Direct numerical simulations

 \section{Direct numerical simulations}

 In this section, we present some numerical experiments of the erosion of a tilted plane.
 The parameters of these experiments come from physical data.
 The quantities $L_x$, $L_y$, $V$, $\underline{h}$, $\rho_s$, $c_{sat}$, $e$ and $\theta$ are chosen according to the laboratory experiment \cite{guerin_streamwise_2020}, which erodes a block of salt.
 The choice of values for the exponents $m$ and $n$ has been investigated many times in the literature.
 The values are chosen between $0$ and $3$, with an additional relation $n = 2m$, as explained in \cite{chen_landscape_2014} (here the constant $n$ corresponds to the constant $m+n$ in the literature).
 We choose $n = 2m$, with $n$ sufficiently large in order to observe the formation of channels in the simulations.
 Indeed, we found that the effect of digging in depressions is reinforced when these exponents are larger.
-The choice of the parameters is given in Table~\ref{tab_param}.\\
+The choice of parameters is given in Table~\ref{tab_param}.\\

 Once the ratio between the erosion speed and the water speed has been fixed, we assume that the time variations of the water height and concentration are small, consequently we neglect these variations in the simulation.
 Indeed, in the simulation, the eroded height of the soil is of the order of a millimeter, thus the characteristic time $T = Z/e$ is of the order of an hour.
-The water crosses the domain in $0,4$ seconds, thus there are four orders of magnitude between the characteristic time of the water flow and that of erosion.
+The water crosses the domain in $0.4$ seconds, thus there are four orders of magnitude between the characteristic time of the water flow and that of erosion.
+A direct numerical simulation of the full system, with time derivatives, would impose a severe CFL restriction: indeed, the fluid velocity is about $1m.s^{-1}$ whereas the erosion rate is around $1mm.h^{-1}$.
+Since we are interested in the erosion process, the natural time scale is one hour and a typical time step would be a minute.
+However, the numerical time step $\delta t$ is driven by a CFL: $\delta t\leq \delta x/v_{water}\approx 0.001 s$ if one consider a typical mesh size $\delta x=1mm$ (for a channel of length $400mm$).
+This increases the numerical cost of the scheme.
+Instead, we solve stationary problems at each time steps, where the time step is determined by the erosion time scale.
+A comparison between the two resolution methods is made in Appendix \ref{appendix_scheme}, it shows that taking the stationary equation does not affect the results.

 The stationary equations for the water height and concentration of sediments in water are discretised with a finite volume method.
 The scheme is given in Appendix~\ref{appendix_scheme}.
 The equation~\eqref{eq_systcomplet_c} on $c$ is a linear equation, and we discretise it with an explicit Euler scheme by considering it as an evolution equation with respect to the variable $x$, as the speed in this direction does not vanish: